 - Discovery, development, or improvement of sustainable sources of energy; and

-- Understanding of, or improvements to planetary health.
+- Understanding of, or improvements to planetary health, and global solutions.

 Individuals and public or private organizations are eligible for consideration.
 Nominations from all parts of the world are welcomed and encouraged.